chrisface/inversion_of_control/README.md

 ###Overriding dependencies

-It is possible to override the dependencies injected when using the `.build` method.
+It is possible to override the dependencies injected when using the `.assemble` method.
 This is acheived by providing additional keyword arguments for the dependencies.

 This does not interfere with the arguments of the initialize method which are passed through as normal without the dependencies.

 ```
 class MyClass
   include InversionOfControl
-  inject(:user_repository, :mail_service)
+  inject_dependencies(:user_repository, :mail_service)

   def initialize(param_1, keyword_1:)
   end